matthias-reis/aithir.de/_content/posts/2025/2025-09-08-meetdown-pitch.md

 an own instance of the ecosystem.
 Another goal is to provide artefacts (specialised server modules) that collect information from all the decentral systems to make them discoverable again (e.g. though a comprehensive location based search).
+I.e. a system for content federation.

 To leverage that we go protocol first (and implementation details later), like the other federated networks do.
-It even makes sens to build everything on top of some of the other's protocols (AT is very flexible, for example).
+It even might make sense to build everything on top of some of the other's protocols (AT is very flexible, for example).

 ## UX as First Class Citizen